zihui-debug/R1-V/README.md

-# R1-V: Reinforce Super Generalization Ability in Vision Langauge Models with Less Than $3
+# R1-V: Reinforcing Super Generalization Ability in Vision Langauge Models with Less Than $3